Dosage Form: capsule

 |Increased Creatine Phosphokinase||3%||1.4%|

 **Significantly different from placebo

 The following adverse reactions have been identified during post approval use of fenofibrate: myalgia, rhabdomyolysis, pancreatitis, renal failure, muscle spasms, acute renal failure, hepatitis, cirrhosis, anemia, arthralgia, asthenia, and severely depressed HDL-cholesterol levels.
-Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.
+Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a casual relationship to drug exposure.

 Potentiation of coumarin-type anticoagulant effects has been observed with prolongation of the PT/INR.

 Caution should be exercised when coumarin anticoagulants are given in conjunction with fenofibrate.
 The dosage of the anticoagulants should be reduced to maintain the PT/INR at the desired level to prevent bleeding complications.
 Frequent PT/INR determinations are advisable until it has been definitely determined that the PT/INR has stabilized [see Warnings and Precautions (5.6)].